Nerve Plant Light Requirements for Optimal Growth

 North-facing rooms can also work, provided that they are reasonably bright.
 Alternatively, you could supplement nerve plants growing in north-facing rooms by using artificial grow lights.

-Wherever you place a nerve plant, rotate it fairly regularly to help it grow evenly.
+Wherever you place a nerve plant, rotate it regularly to help it grow evenly.
 Plants will naturally grow in the direction of light, resulting in a crooked plant if you don’t rotate it.
-Whilst nerve plants aren’t considered toxic or poisonous to pets and humans, it’s prudent to wear a pair of protective gloves during any form of plant care as they do have tiny hairs on their stems that may cause mild irritation.

-For more, see our in-depth guide on where to position nerve plants in the home and when and how to repot nerve plants and the best types of fertilizer for optimal plant health.
+For more, see our in-depth guide on where to position nerve plants in the home.

 Nerve plants are attractive and colorful plants that can live for years as long as you can provide the appropriate light levels.
 For optimal care, ensure you are providing bright, indirect light, filtered light, or partial shade.
 Filtered light from an east-facing window strikes the best balance between light exposure and protection from bright, direct sunlight.
 Nerve plants are susceptible to direct sunlight, so avoid these areas.